DSS arrests Senator Abaribe in Abuja

 Abaribe stood surety for Nnamdi Kanu, leader of the secessionist group, Indigenous People of Biafra (IPOB).

-The court has demanded Abaribe to produce Kanu after the IPOB disappeared shortly before his date in court.
+The court has demanded Abaribe to produce Kanu after the IPOB leader disappeared shortly before his date in court.

-The Abia lawmaker has been a critic of the Buhari administration in recent times.
+The Abia lawmaker has been a staunch critic of the Buhari administration in recent times.